KL mufti reaches out to transgenders in dialogue

-PETALING JAYA (THE STAR/ASIA NEWS NETWORK) - The most senior Islamic cleric in Kuala Lumpur has held a dialogue with Malaysia's transgender community, broadcasting the one-hour talk live on his official Facebook page.
+PETALING JAYA • The most senior Islamic cleric in Kuala Lumpur has held a dialogue with Malaysia's transgender community, broadcasting the one-hour talk live on his official Facebook page.

-Federal Territories mufti Zulkifli Mohamad al-Bakri took part in the 'Masih Ada Yang Sayang'(We Still Care) discussion on Tuesday (Dec 19)organised by community organisation Pertubuhan Kebajikan dan Kesihatan Umum Malaysia (PKKUM) with help from social activist Syed Azmi Alhabshi.
+Federal Territories Mufti Zulkifli Mohamad al-Bakri took part in the discussion on Tuesday organised by community organisation Pertubuhan Kebajikan dan Kesihatan Umum Malaysia, with help from social activist Syed Azmi Alhabshi.

 During the dialogue, Datuk Zulkifli said he was there not to condemn, judge or punish the community but rather to find common ground.